Jazzatola/eloquent-javascript/README.md

 # Eloquent Javascript

-Solutions to exercises from the book [Eloquent Javascript](https://eloquentjavascript.net), 4th Edition.
+My solutions to exercises from the book [Eloquent Javascript](https://eloquentjavascript.net), 4th Edition.

 Run the tests with `npm test` to verify the solutions.